emblaido/here-comes-the-sun/assets/planning.md

 if the user gets ten right answers and the number on the scorekeeper reaches 5, then the user wins! a message will appear, the game will reset and no more promts will be given untill untill the user pushes start again

+//display question 1 and answer choices with associated buttons
+// listen to the buttons
+// if correct button is selected then
+    // display correct answer blurb
+    // increase score by one
+// else
+    // display wrong answer blurb

+// display question 2
+// if correct button is selected then
+    // display correct answer blurb
+    // increase score by one
+// else
+    // display wrong answer blurb
+// display question 3
+// if correct button is selected then
+    // display correct answer blurb
+    // increase score by one
+// else
+    // display wrong answer blurb

+//display end game screen
+//if score >= 2
+    // display win message
+// else
+    // display lose message